MoTTTT/podzone/docs/requirementRadio.md

 #### Radio@Muso.Club YouTube interviews

-Focus points (to keep it related to the music):
+Welcome to Music Club!

+Today we're going to be interviewing <>

+Hi <>!
+Welcome to the Music Club.

+We're going to ask you a few questions for your biography on Radio@MusicClub.
+Are you ready to go?

+- In which month of the year were you born?
-- What is your first memory of music
+- What is your first memory of music?
+- What music did your parents listen to?
-- What are your top 5 favourite genres
+- What are your top 3 favourite genres?
 - Any genre you prefer not to hear?
-For more than an hour?
 - What music do you most like to listen to at different times of the day?
 - - In the morning
 - - In the afternoon
 - - In the evening
 - - In the late evening
-- Do you ever need there to be no music?
-For how long?
+- Do you ever need there to be **no** music?
+- For how long can you handle silence?
-- What music do you most like making
+- What music do you most like making?
 - Favourite musical instrument to listen to?
+- Did you learn to play a musical instrument as a kid?
+- And sing?
 - Favourite musical instrument to play?
-Did you learn to play anything, or sing, as a kid?
-- Next five most favourite instruments to play?
+- Next 3 most favourite instruments to play?
-- Best gig?
-Worst gig?
+- Do you have a **Best Gig**?
+- **Worst gig**?
 - Any upcoming gigs?
+- If you could jam with **any** artist, who would it be?
+- For your bio, which of the answers above would you most like included in a description of you?

 Interviews: